60/64/175 - ELEMENTS OF COMPUTER SCIENCES

 During the course the students will be provided with

-didactic material, which can be downloaded from the course web-site or from the Teams platform, through pdf pr ppt files, or files
+didactic material, which can be downloaded from the course web-site, through pdf pr ppt files, or files

 in C language.

 -Informatica: arte e mestiere 3/4ed Dino Mandrioli, Stefano Ceri, Licia Sbattella, Paolo Cremonesi, Gianpaolo Cugola, McGraw-Hill

 -Architettura dei computer Un approccio Strutturato

 Andrew S. Tanenbaum UTET (cap 1 e 2).

 -Schaum's: Programmare in C, Gottfried McGraw Hill;